Nazaire/orchestra/README.md

 - Single machine: Has an instance of `Composer`, `Instrument` and `Consumer`

-Or again, if you have multiple servers, you can have the consumer exist on a master worker machine:
+Or again, if you have multiple servers, you can have the `Composer` exist on a master worker machine:

 - Server (many): Has an instance of `Consumer`
 - Master worker (only one): Has an instance of `Composer` ( and `Instrument` if you want work to be done on the master worker too)